-2. Identify best practices which worked well so far and continue to work on those just as we would care for the plants.
+2. Identify best practices that worked well so far and continue to work on those just as we would care for the plants.

-3. Realize collectively what it is that we want to try differently, the action items to stay on the right track, to secure the project( plant with necessary fertilizers and pesticides)
+3. Realize collectively what it is that we want to try differently, the action items to stay on the right track, to secure the project(a plant with necessary fertilizers and pesticides)

 4. Identify our areas of improvement, just how we would tend to the drooping leaves on a plant.
 This would help draw up good data points for discussion.

-Large white board or a large piece of poster paper.
-Three colours of sticky notes and markers.
+Large whiteboard or a large piece of poster paper.
+Three colors of sticky notes and markers.